Witnull/ProjectMando/How2Run.md

 ```
 .
 |
-+---- assets
++---- assets (Nothing, just some paper stuffs)
 |
-+---- data
++---- data (Nothing)
 |
-+--- experiments (VERY IMPORTANT) | DO NOT overwrite the 2 python scripts | the other folder can be copy from Old MANDO
++---- experiments (VERY IMPORTANT) | DO NOT overwrite the 2 python scripts | the other folder can be copy from Old MANDO
 |        |
 |        |
 |        +---- ge-sc-data (DATASET), OVERWRITE THIS from OLd MANDO |